 According to the EPA’s “Radon in Schools” website, “A nationwide survey of radon levels in schools estimates that nearly one in five has at least one schoolroom with a short-term radon level above the level at which EPA recommends that schools take action.”

 That comes out to an estimated 70,000 school rooms in active use that have high short-term radon levels.
-Needless to say, the EPA ranks indoor radon among the most serious environmental health problems facing schools and the rest of the country today.
+The EPA ranks indoor radon among the most serious environmental health problems facing schools and the rest of the country today.

 To address the problem, the State of Florida has established standards for testing and mitigating radon exposure in schools.
 Under the regulations, every school must test for radon within its first year of occupancy.
 It must be tested again at 5 years.
 If both tests come back below the EPA recommended level, then the requirement is fulfilled.